 Funding for the administration of the Corporation was initially provided by the City of Buffalo; however, the City has not allocated funding for administration to the Corporation for over twenty years.
 Nevertheless, The City and New York State have been instrumental in funding and supporting various grants for acquisitions, construction projects, lending programs, and infrastructure development consistent with the Corporation's mission.
-Income for operations has been generated primarily through land sales, lease payments, grants, with a minor portion coming as interest income and fees from loans.
+Income for operations has been generated primarily through land sales, lease payments and grants.

-In 2021, BUDC staff continued developing and managing a material change in BUDC operations and programs that began in 2019, as indicated in Section 1 (Operations & Accomplishments) in the section titled Waterfront / Ralph C. Wilson, Jr. Centennial Park Project.
+In 2022, BUDC staff continued developing and managing a material change in BUDC operations and programs that began in 2019, as indicated in Section 1 (Operations & Accomplishments) in the section titled Waterfront / Ralph Wilson Park Project.
 BUDC applied to the Ralph C. Wilson, Jr. Foundation for grant funds to assist the City of Buffalo to become more engaged in downtown waterfront planning and development activities.
-The Foundation initially awarded BUDC a \$2.8 million dollar grant to enhance both BUDC's and the City's capacity to manage such development activities and to successfully implement the design and construction of Ralph C. Wilson, Jr. Centennial Park.
-The project continues to progress as it nears 50% Construction Documents phase and moves towards the first phase of construction, which is anticipated to begin in 2022.
-In addition to securing and managing grant additional funding from the Ralph C. Wilson Foundation in the amount of \$3.06 million, BUDC was also successful in leveraging additional funding from the Community Foundation for an additional BUDC support staff, the Great Lakes Foundation and others to support this transformational project.
-BUDC also continues to successfully manage contracts with Gardiner & Theobald for project management and cost estimating services, as well as a contract with Michael Van Valkenburg & Associates for landscape design services.
+The Foundation initially awarded BUDC a \$2.8 million dollar grant to enhance both BUDC's and the City's capacity to manage such development activities and to successfully implement the design and construction of Ralph Wilson Park.
+The project continues to progress through the first phase of construction, which began in 2022.
+In addition to securing and managing additional grant funding from the Ralph C. Wilson Foundation in the amount of \$50 million, BUDC was also successful in leveraging additional funding from the Great Lakes Commission; the Major League Baseball Youth Development Foundation; the Community Foundation for BUDC staff capacity, and other sources to support this transformational project.
+BUDC also continues to successfully manage contracts with Gardiner & Theobald for project management and cost estimating services, as well as a contract with Michael Van Valkenburg & Associates for landscape design and monitoring services.
+BUDC also provided assistance to the City of Buffalo to secure Gilbane Companies for Construction Management services.